trentsikute/globalchurch-schema/docs/belief_type.md

 # Slot: belief_type

-_Denomination / church type category._
+_Denomination / church type category.  _

+_This slot classifies a church into one of several top-level Christian family groupings_

+_as defined by the BeliefTypeEnum.  _

+_Based on the Harvest Information Standards (HIS) Registry of Religions._

+__